OCA/web/web_widget_x2many_2d_matrix/README.rst

 Known issues / Roadmap
 ======================

-* no validation yet
-* it would be better to instantiate the proper field widget and let it render the input
+* it would be worth trying to instantiate the proper field widget and let it render the input

 Credits
 =======